 Does this mean I think that everyone is out to get us?
 Absolutely not.
-I simply believe that trust is something that needs to be earned by others.
-Because trust requires us to be vulnerable and open, and very few should have the privilege of witnessing that part of us and be included in our circle of trust.
-This requires us to establish a delicate balance between being vulnerable and protecting our interests.
+Trust is something that needs to be earned by others.
+Because trust requires us to be vulnerable and open, few should have the privilege of witnessing that part of us and be included in our circle of trust.
+This requires us to establish a delicate balance between being open and protecting our interests.

-We want to avoid building a wall around us that’s fueled by a fear of intimacy and the need to control situations.
-This tactic will only make us bitter, cynical, suspicious, and basically incapable of having meaningful connections with others.
+We want to avoid building a wall around us because we’re afraid that others are out to get us.
 But you do need to operate on a level of objective awareness about what you’re sharing with others, while evaluating the intentions behind their behavior and words.

-Here are 5 essential rules to keep in mind when deciding whether you can trust someone or not:
+Here are five essential rules to keep in mind when deciding whether you can trust someone or not:

-- Learn to trust yourself first: Your capacity to trust is not about the other person but a reflection of how much you trust yourself and your ability to handle whatever they do.
+1. Learn to trust yourself first: Your capacity to trust is not about the other person but a reflection of how much you trust yourself and your ability to handle whatever they do.
 It’s impossible to genuinely trust another if we can’t trust ourselves, because fears and pain may obscure our judgment instead of healthy skepticism.
 That’s why you have to clean your house first before you let someone in.
 Deal with any lingering hurt from past experiences where your trust was broken.
-Once you build your emotional stamina, you can work on developing your self-awareness and strengthening your sense of self-esteem.

-- Listen to your gut: How many times have you had a funny feeling about someone and you chose to ignore it?
+4. Listen to your gut: How many times have you had a funny feeling about someone and you chose to ignore it?
 That feeling comes from your intuition, which is your natural guidance system, or what I like to call your inner GPS.
 We all have it but most of us don’t listen to it as much as we should.
 We allow our rational thoughts or emotions to run the show and fog our judgment in the process.
-Learning to trust your gut or intuition is indispensable when it comes to evaluating the trustworthiness of an individual.
-I’ve written more about how you can develop and improve your intuitive abilities in this post.
+Learning to trust your intuition is essential when it comes to evaluating the trustworthiness of an individual.

-- Maintain healthy boundaries: I can’t emphasize enough the important role that healthy boundaries play in relationships.
+5. Maintain healthy boundaries: Healthy boundaries play a critical role in relationships.
 Without clear and well-thought-out boundaries, it can be difficult to nurture trust in any sort of relationship.
 Now remember that boundaries aren’t walls – they are simply agreements made to ensure that your interests and needs are being sufficiently met within an interpersonal connection.
 It’s an act of self-care to prevent resentment from brewing due to a neglect of your needs, and to avoid being taken advantage of.
-Tune into yourself and get a sense of what your real needs, values and priorities are, and then communicate them to the people you’re dealing with.
-If they care enough and have a high regard for you, they will respect your boundaries and understand why it’s important to you.

-Remember that you have a special purpose to fulfill within your lifetime.
-That’s why it’s especially important to stay away from other people’s drama and surround yourself with reliable and uplifting people who can help you manifest your potential.
-Your love, time and efforts are precious and should only be spent on those who can reciprocate it and who want the best for you in your life!
+You have a special purpose to fulfill within your lifetime.
+That’s why it’s important to surround yourself with reliable and uplifting people who can help you manifest your potential.
+Your love, time and effort should be spent on those who can reciprocate it and who want the best for you in your life!